HyperFORM -- a FORM package for parametric integration with hyperlogarithms: File and procedure listings

 \texttt{hyperform.h} is the main source file of \ourcode.
 It contains all procedures of {\tt HyperFORM}.
 For better book-keeping our procedures are organized into categories depending on intended functionality and are put inside fold environments to facilitate better and faster navigation through the source code.

 \texttt{mzvlow.h} tabulates all MZV reductions up to weight ten, which suffices for calculations up to loop order six.
 The results in this file are taken from \form's {\it Multiple Zeta Values Data Mine}\footref{footnote-mzvlow} where MZV reductions up to weight 22 have been published~\cite{Blumlein:2009cf}.
-In Fig.~\ref{fig:MZVflowchart} it is shown how the MZVs emerge in \ourcode.